Protected nature

 If anything, it gets even more beautiful at night: parts of the UNESCO biosphere reserve are a dark sky reserve.
 The Milky Way and cosmic nebulae can be seen here with the naked eye, away from artificial light.
 The "Green Belt"offers a glimpse into the past: nowadays, natural biotopes along the former inner-German border can be explored by bike or on foot.

-500 lakes in the Uckermark by caravan
+500 lakes in the Uckermark by covered wagon

 Just 80 kilometres from Berlin, the Uckermark is a paradise for rare animal and plant species with its forest moors, floodplains and more than 500 lakes.
 Over half of this sparsely-populated region consists of protected landscapes, including the Lower Oder Valley National Park, the Schorfheide-Chorin Biosphere Reserve and the Uckermark Lakes Nature Park.

-Hiking taxi in Siegen-Wittgenstein
+Hiking taxis in Siegen-Wittgenstein

 Siegen-Wittgenstein, part of the Sauerland Rothaargebirge Nature Park, is the most densely wooded district in Germany – almost three quarters of the area is forested.
 Nestled inside, idyllic villages with lovingly restored half-timbered houses invite you to immerse yourself in local traditions and culture.
-The premium hiking resort of Bad Berleburgis the perfect starting point for an exploratory tour.
+The premium hiking resort of Bad Berleburg is the perfect starting point for an exploratory tour.
 Many hiking routes intersect in the surrounding area, and a hiking taxi is available to take you to the starting points of more distant destinations.
 Further south, the 17th century Alte Vogtei in Burbach , with its accessible history museum, is a popular destination.

 Natural treasures and sites for the soul in the Sauerland